QED1224/Toontown-Resources/Guide.md

 No, there's no evidence that Shopkeepers had any impact on gag accuracy.

-## Was it possible for two gags of the same track, aiming for the same cog, to have different accuracy results? <a name="misc-2"></a>
+## Was it possible for two gags of the same track, aiming for the same cog, to have different hit/miss results? <a name="misc-2"></a>

 # Credits <a name="credits"></a>
 [[back to top](#contents)]